pharmavillage/documentation/content/commands/failover/index.md

 The field `master_failover_state` in `INFO replication` can be used to track the current state of the failover, which has the following values:

-* `no-failover`: There is no ongoing coordinated failover.
+- `no-failover`: There is no ongoing coordinated failover.
-* `waiting-for-sync`: The master is waiting for the replica to catch up to its replication offset.
+- `waiting-for-sync`: The master is waiting for the replica to catch up to its replication offset.
-* `failover-in-progress`: The master has demoted itself, and is attempting to hand off ownership to a target replica.
+- `failover-in-progress`: The master has demoted itself, and is attempting to hand off ownership to a target replica.

 If the previous master had additional replicas attached to it, they will continue replicating from it as chained replicas.
 You will need to manually execute a [`REPLICAOF`]({{< relref "/commands/replicaof" >}}) on these replicas to start replicating directly from the new master.

 ## Optional arguments

 The following optional arguments exist to modify the behavior of the failover flow:

-* `TIMEOUT` *milliseconds* -- This option allows specifying a maximum time a master will wait in the `waiting-for-sync` state before aborting the failover attempt and rolling back.
+- `TIMEOUT` _milliseconds_ -- This option allows specifying a maximum time a master will wait in the `waiting-for-sync` state before aborting the failover attempt and rolling back.
-This is intended to set an upper bound on the write outage the Redis cluster can experience.
+  This is intended to set an upper bound on the write outage the Pharmavillage cluster can experience.
   Failovers typically happen in less than a second, but could take longer if there is a large amount of write traffic or the replica is already behind in consuming the replication stream.
   If this value is not specified, the timeout can be considered to be "infinite".

-* `TO` *HOST* *PORT* -- This option allows designating a specific replica, by its host and port, to failover to.
+- `TO` _HOST_ _PORT_ -- This option allows designating a specific replica, by its host and port, to failover to.
 The master will wait specifically for this replica to catch up to its replication offset, and then failover to it.

-* `FORCE` -- If both the `TIMEOUT` and `TO` options are set, the force flag can also be used to designate that that once the timeout has elapsed, the master should failover to the target replica instead of rolling back.
+- `FORCE` -- If both the `TIMEOUT` and `TO` options are set, the force flag can also be used to designate that that once the timeout has elapsed, the master should failover to the target replica instead of rolling back.
   This can be used for a best-effort attempt at a failover without data loss, but limiting write outage.

 NOTE: The master will always rollback if the `PSYNC FAILOVER` request is rejected by the target replica.

 ## Failover abort

 The failover command is intended to be safe from data loss and corruption, but can encounter some scenarios it can not automatically remediate from and may get stuck.
 For this purpose, the `FAILOVER ABORT` command exists, which will abort an ongoing failover and return the master to its normal state.
 The command has no side effects if issued in the `waiting-for-sync` state but can introduce multi-master scenarios in the `failover-in-progress` state.
 If a multi-master scenario is encountered, you will need to manually identify which master has the latest data and designate it as the master and have the other replicas.

 NOTE: [`REPLICAOF`]({{< relref "/commands/replicaof" >}}) is disabled while a failover is in progress, this is to prevent unintended interactions with the failover that might cause data loss.